marandra/hprfe2/docs/source/usage.rst

 ..
    tip::
+     DEPRECATED.
 There is a simple tab-completion bash script located in the ``utils`` directory that you can source for enabling tab-completion (in bash):

      ``echo "source $HOME/apps/hprfe2/utils/hprfe2-completions.bash" >> ~HOME/.bashrc``